 Where a variable award exceeds €75,000, a portion of the award is deferred in order to support an alignment of risks over time.
-In such a case and where the recipient is not a member of a Control Function, 60% of annual variable remuneration is deferred, invested in the fund(s) managed by the Company and paid over a period of three years based on the value of the fund(s) at the time of the payments.
-For Control Functions, any deferral earns an interest rate rather than being exposed to the fund(s) performance.
-The remaining 40% is paid soon after the end of the performance observation period.
+In such a case and where the recipient is not a member of a Control Function, 50% of annual variable remuneration is deferred, invested in the fund(s) managed by the Company and paid over a period of three years based on the value of the fund(s) at the time of the payments.
+For Control Functions awards over €75,000, 40% of variable remuneration award is deferred, any deferral earns an interest rate rather than being exposed to the fund(s) performance and is paid over a three-year period.
+The non-deferred portion is paid soon after the end of the performance observation period.

-Where the variable award is less than €75,000, the annual variable remuneration is paid with no deferral.
-In such cases, the deferral amounts would not have a significant enough influence on individual's risk alignment actions and long-term objectives to offset the complexity associated with a deferral in financial instruments.
+For individual variable awards of less than €75,000, the resulting deferral amounts would not be significant enough to influence an individual's risk alignment and long-term objectives enough to offset the complexity associated with a deferral in financial instruments.
+As such where an individual variable award is less than €75,000, the annual variable remuneration is paid with no deferral.